guettli/missing-internet-specs/README.md

 I asked this at stackoverflow: http://stackoverflow.com/questions/34043435/rfc-for-retrieving-avatar-image-from-email-address

 One of several possible solutions: I think DNS could be used.
 DNS should provide an URL to an image.

+> Why not use gravatar.com?

+ * Gravatar is a service, not a standard.
+ * It is like a single point of failure.
+ * You can't set up an own server

 ## Mail Header for online shopping